A consistent light-cone-gauge superstring field theory: A consistent light-cone-gauge superstring field theory

-The integration region $[x_{-},x_{+}]$ is that for the quartic vertex without stub (Fig.~\ref{genuine}), and the stubbed theory contain extra regions $[x_--\delta, x_-]$ and $[x_+, x_++\delta]$ (Figs.~\ref{extra 1} and \ref{extra 2}).
-The points $x=x_{\pm}$ correspond to the points where two interaction points coincide: $z_{+}=z_{-}$.
-Similarly to the cubic vertex, we can deform the integration contours to those around interaction points depicted in Fig.~\ref{contour one}, and further those in Fig.~\ref{contour two}.
-We evaluate the correlation function by splitting it into the contributions from the contours I, II, and III in order from the left in Fig.~\ref{contour two}.
-The part I is evaluated as
+Deforming the integration contours in Fig.~\ref{contour one} to those in Fig.~\ref{contour two}, we evaluate the correlation function in Eq.\,(\ref{4R vertex}) by splitting it into the contributions from the contours I, II, and III in order from the left in Fig.~\ref{contour two}.

+First, consider the contribution from the part II.
+While the longitudinal fields are also propagating, it has a similar structure to the divergent contribution of the stubless theory, Calculating the contour integral of $R_{\textrm{F}}^{\perp}$ as